GET HELP NOW

 Baltimore City Homeless Street Outreach Card

 Are you concerned for yourself of someone else who may be sleeping outdoors?
-Outreach and supporting services are available for people living on the streets and other places not meant for habitation.
-More information on available resource is available here.
-You can also email email@example.com to request assistance.
+Outreach and supporting services are available for people living on the streets and other places not meant for human habitation.
+The City's Street Outreach Card is available here and contains a list of resources for those in need of shelter and support services.
+You can also email firstname.lastname@example.org to request assistance.

 Call 2-1-1.
 There's always an answer.

 Need answers and don’t know where to turn?
-2-1-1 is a hotline providing free, confidential help in 150 languages with just about any health and human service issue you are facing.
+Help is available through 2-1-1 Maryland.
+2-11 is a hotline providing free, confidential help in 150 languages.
+2-1-1 Maryland connects Marylanders in need of assistance to the health and human services they need to achieve a more stable life for themselves and their families.
+2-1-1 is an easy to remember telephone number that gives Marylanders access to information about resources and services they need to thrive, including information about shelter, food, and free mental health services.
 A trusted and caring call specialist is there for you 24 hours a day, seven days a week.

 To get help, dial 2-1-1 or dial 1.800.492.0618.
 (Normal airtime and related charges may apply for cell phone users.)